 Often, negligence takes the form of reckless driving on the road.
 Many accidents that cause broken bones are due to a driver’s negligence.
 Because New Jersey is a no-fault state, meaning your own insurance will cover initial medical expenses regardless of who was at fault for the accident, you can seek a personal injury claim to recover financial damages for the medical care, lost wages, and out-of-pocket expenses.

 Slips and Falls

 Slips and falls are not uncommon; however, home and business owners are responsible for ensuring that such accidents do not happen on their premises.
 According to the National Floor Safety Institute, slips and falls account for over 8 million visits to hospital emergency rooms annually.
-That is twenty percent of all emergency room visits, some of which are unsafe facilities or other negligence on the part of home and business owners.
+That is twenty percent of all emergency room visits, some of which are unsafe facilities or other negligence on home and business owners.